Adams Mahama muder: Afoko seeks bail pending retrial, but prosecution opposes

 Counsel argued again that, it is the trite principle of law that an accused person presumed innocent until proven guilty.

-He argued further that, just as he has a constitutional right to a fair trial and right to be tried within a reasonable trial, there is also a constitutional right to bail of an accused person clearly stated in Article 14:4 of the 1992 Constitution.
+He argued further that, just as he has a constitutional rights to fair trial and rights to be tried within a reasonable trial, there is also a constitutional right to bail of an accused person clearly stated in Article 14:4 of the 1992 Constitution.

 Prosecution opposition